 Includes 20 of the best writing tips that Clark has learned from reporters, editors, authors, teachers, and coaches.

-Stages of the Writing Process (MIT Comparative Media Studies/Writing)
+Stages of the Writing Process (MIT Writing and Communication Center)

 Writing is a process that involves at least four distinct steps: prewriting, drafting, revising, and editing.
 It is known as a recursive process.
 While you are revising, you might have to return to the prewriting step to develop and expand your ideas.